miruyoun/miruyoun.github.io/bmw.md

 ## Exploratory Data Analysis
 Before modeling, I explored the dataset to understand price behavior and variable importance.

 - **Price distribution** was right-skewed with extreme outliers, motivating a √price transformation.
-- **Mileage** showed a strong negative correlation with price, confirming it as a key predictor.
 - **Fuel type** was heavily imbalanced (90% diesel), which limited its predictive power.

 ![Discrete Distribution](assets/bmw/variable.png)